 All your assignment submissions are subject to the CBS Honor Code.
 Violations of the CBS Honor Code may lead to failing the assignment, failing the course, suspension, and/or dismissal.
-In order to avoid ambiguity that may lead to unintentional violations of the Honor Code, assignment description types have been standardized and specified below.
+To avoid ambiguity that may lead to unintentional violations of the Honor Code, assignment description types have been standardized and specified below.